skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch heals the still-smoldering guard, while Skeeve has the nearby captain explain.

-It seems that they located a secret chamber within the Mages Guild tower which was being used as a meeting place for some of Mordan's followers, or the members of his cult, or whatever they are.
+It seems that they located a secret chamber within the Mage's Guild tower which was being used as a meeting place for some of Mordan's followers, or the members of his cult, or whatever they are.
 They arrested these members, (who were mostly wizards) and are questioning